Integrations·Updated Mar 7, 2026

 Submitting a Call

-5. Add optional fields like repName, repEmail, callTitle, duration, callDate, and metadata
+- 5. Add optional fields like repName, repEmail, callTitle, duration, callDate, metadata, and title-control flags

 Request Format